abdulrahmanAlotaibi/fullstack-roadmap/README.md

 - [CSS Tricks (Free)](https://css-tricks.com/) - the best website for staying up-to-date with css.
 - [CSS Grids and Flexbox for Responsive Web Design (Paid)](https://frontendmasters.com/courses/css-grids-flexbox/) - in the old days there was no defined way of making grid systems, floats and table layouts were hacking ways to create layout.
 Now we have great layout solutions which is flexbox and css grid.
-- [BEM Naming Methodology ](http://getbem.com/naming/) - a great convention for naming classes.
+- [BEM Naming Methodology ](http://getbem.com/naming/) - a convention for naming classes.
-- [Sass Crash Course (Free)](https://www.youtube.com/watch?v=nu5mdN2JIwM) - wrtiting your css with Sass pre-processor will make so much difference in your development flow.
+- [Sass Crash Course (Free)](https://www.youtube.com/watch?v=nu5mdN2JIwM) - wrtiting your css with Sass pre-processor will make so much difference in your development work flow.
 I highly reccomend it
 - [Sass Guidlines: 7-1 Architecture](https://sass-guidelin.es/) - let's say you are building a design system or a huge project. you need an architecture to increase maintainability and your code quality overall.
 - [CSS State](https://2019.stateofcss.com/) - this is a helpful servey that shows the current state of CSS ecosystem
 - [Motion Design with CSS by Val Head | OpenVis Conference 2015](https://www.youtube.com/watch?v=bkLw5YIkRXw)
 - [Motion Design with CSS (Paid) (Intermediate)](https://frontendmasters.com/courses/motion-design-css/)
 - [CSS Specification](https://www.w3.org/Style/CSS/specs.en.html) - just for reference
 - [Even More CSS Secrets](https://www.youtube.com/watch?v=vs34f9FiHps) - CSS Secrets was a series of talks about some hidden features of css language
 - [ITCSS: Scalable and Maintainable CSS Architecture](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) - it's another way of architecting your css.
 I use 7-1 architecture + Sass + BEM for writing matintanable and scalable css
   - [OOCSS: Object Orianted CSS](https://www.keycdn.com/blog/oocss)
 - [Web Fonts - The State of the Web](https://www.youtube.com/watch?v=L0xEOdybGFQ)
 - [Responsive Web Design - What It Is And How To Use It](https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design/)